Ahed92Wakim/laravel-db-transaction-retry/README.md

 - Structured logs with request metadata, SQL, bindings, connection information, and stack traces written to dated files under `storage/logs/{Y-m-d}`.
 - Log titles include the exception class and codes, making it easy to see exactly what triggered the retry.
 - Optional transaction labels and custom log file names for easier traceability across microservices and jobs.
+- Convenience `DB::transactionWithRetry` macro on both the facade and individual connections so existing transaction code stays readable.
 - Laravel package auto-discovery; no manual service provider registration required.

 ## Installation